fvanroie/HMI-Font-Pack/README.md

 Now you can add a wide selection of quality fonts to your project in seconds.

 In the font pack there are dozens of fonts for each supported language (codepage) in different fontsizes.
-Only Regular styles are included in this release.
+Only Regular styles are included in the current release.

-The .zi files are version 5 and support anti-aliasing and varable width fonts.
+The .zi files are version 5 and support anti-aliasing and variable width fonts.
 Version 0.55 or higher of the Nextion / USART HMI Editor is needed to use these font files.

 Open Source Fonts
 -----------------

-The source fonts used to create the HMI font files, include:
+The Open Source fonts used to create the HMI Font Pack include:

-- Most of the fonts are from the Google Fonts project: https://github.com/google/fonts
+- Most of the fonts are from the general Google Fonts project: https://github.com/google/fonts
-- Additional Noto CJK fonts are from: https://github.com/googlefonts/noto-cjk
+- Chinese, Japanese and Korean Noto fonts are from: https://github.com/googlefonts/noto-cjk
+- Unicode Noto fonts are created using individual fonts from: https://github.com/googlefonts/noto-fonts

-Additional OFL fonts can be included upon request.
+More OFL fonts can be included upon request.

 Version History